-In summary, we make the following contributions: \begin{enumerate} \item We present \emph{Latent Dependency Factor} (LDF), a new feature to learn the spatial and semantic dependencies within the combined source and target domains and close the gap between the two domains. \item We introduce a novel two-stage autoencoder model to generate LDF.
-It learns dependencies from the combined feature space and the dependent variable of the clustered input data. \item We explore the settings for \emph{spatial} transfer learning for PM$_{2.5}$ estimation in data-poor regions; a challenging problem with untrained test locations and sparse target and source locations with minimal spatial autocorrelation. \item We deploy our technique in Lima, Peru, and validate the results by domain experts due to the scarcity of true labels.
+\item We introduce a novel two-stage autoencoder model to generate LDF.
+It learns dependencies from the combined feature space of the clustered input data and the dependent variable.

+\item We explore the settings for \emph{spatial} transfer learning for PM$_{2.5}$ estimation in data-poor regions, a challenging problem with untrained test locations and sparse target and source locations causing minimal spatial autocorrelation.

+\item We deploy our technique in Lima, Peru, and validate the results by domain experts due to the scarcity of true labels.
 This offers insights into the real-world application of our technique and its effectiveness.

 \end{enumerate}